bluz71/bluz71.github.io/_posts/2018-12-04-fuzzy-finding-in-vim-with-fzf.md

 -------------

 The `:Files` command is a fuzzy file finder.
-Without an argument `:Files` will recursively search files that match the supplied fuzzy query, from the current directory downwards.
+Without an argument `:Files` will recursively search files that match the supplied fuzzy query from the current directory downwards.

 Note, when the fzf command line tool is configured to use the [fd](https://github.com/sharkdp/fd) tool, Git ignores will be respected, which can greatly increase fuzzy find performance.
-Please refer to [Fuzzy Finding in Bash with fzf](https://bluz71.github.io/2018/11/26/fuzzy-finding-in-bash-with-fzf.html) for details about how to configure fzf to use fd.
+Please refer to [fuzzy finding in Bash with fzf](https://bluz71.github.io/2018/11/26/fuzzy-finding-in-bash-with-fzf.html) for details about how to configure fzf to use fd.